Fast quantum algorithm for differential equations

-To construct a polylogarithmic algorithm, we avoid directly applying $P$.
-Instead, we add two ancilla qubits to the $n$-qubit system and generate a quantum state in the space of~$n+2$ qubits so that the generated state enables computing the expectation value of some given $n$-qubit observable~$M$, a Hermitian operator associated with a physical quantity.
-As the generated state is in the extended space, we need to construct an $(n+2)$-qubit observable $M'$ so that the expectation value of $M'$ with respect to the generated state yields the expectation value of $M$ with respect to the $n$-qubit state encoding the solution of the original linear system.
-The observable $M'$ we construct is a 4-by-4 block matrix with $M$ in each block.
-By this block structure, we construct a specification of $M'$ (i.e., oracles specifying~$M'$) using one query to specification of~$M$.
+To achieve polylogarithmic complexity, we avoid directly applying the preconditioner.
+Instead, we add two ancilla qubits to the $n$-qubit system and generate a quantum state in the extended $(n+2)$-qubit space that enables computing the expectation value of a given $n$-qubit observable~$M$, a Hermitian operator representing a physical quantity.
+To extract this value, we construct an observable~$M'$ in the extended space such that its expectation value with respect to the generated state yields the desired expectation value of~$M$.
+Crucially, $M'$ is a $4\times4$ block matrix with~$M$ in each block, a structure we use to construct oracles of~$M'$ by a single query to the oracles of~$M$.

-Our approach requires performing two diagonal unitaries with the same structure as the preconditioner and constructing a block-encoding for the inverse of the preconditioned matrix.
-We use the bounded condition number of the preconditioned matrix, the preconditioner's structure and properties of a wavelet transformation to perform each of these operations in a polylogarithmic time, yielding a polylogarithmic algorithm for generating a quantum solution for certain PDEs.
+Our approach requires implementing two diagonal unitaries with the same structure as the preconditioner and constructing a block-encoding for the inverse of the preconditioned matrix.
+We use the bounded condition number of the preconditioned matrix, the structure of the preconditioner, and properties of a wavelet transformation to perform each operation in polylogarithmic time, which results in a polylogarithmic algorithm for generating a quantum solution for a certain class of PDEs.